How to Propagate Houseplants by Stem Section (Cane) Cuttings

 You can also use mixtures of these different media types.
 Popular mixtures include sand with peat moss and perlite with peat moss.

 The container used to hold the rooting media needs to be clean and sterile and have good drainage.
-Containers or trays should be at least 2 inches deep to allow for enough media depth to hold the cuttings upright.
+Containers or trays should be at least 2 inches deep to allow space for new roots to develop.
 Moisten or wet the media before sticking the cuttings.

 Decreasing Water Loss